NEEJUSINGH/neejusingh/README.md

 ### 👩‍🎓 About Me

 <em>Hi, my name is Neeju Singh.
-I am a recent Computer Science graduate passionate about AI and Machine Learning, educational technology, game development, and neuroscience.
+With background in computer science, I am passionate about AI and Machine Learning, educational technology, game development, and neuroscience.
 I am especially interested in building tools designed for humans and AI to collaborate — optimizing solutions and unlocking new ways to solve complex problems together.</em>

 ---